-Finding a good critique group can be challenging, especially when you are new to writing and don’t know what to look for.
-It doesn’t help that there are a variety of group styles to choose from.
-No style is better than the others, what matters is whether it works for its members.
-Some groups meet once a week, others once a month.
-There are groups where dedicated writers gather together to work at their craft, others are strictly social gatherings for like minded individuals.
+Finding a good writing group can be challenging, especially if you are new to writing and don’t know what to look for.
+Fortunately, there are a variety of group styles to choose from.
+No one style is better than the others, what matters is whether it works for its members.
+Some groups meet weekly, others monthly.
+There are groups where dedicated writers gather together to work at their craft, others are strictly social gatherings of like-minded individuals.

-Writers Digest produced an article listing the Top 10 Worst Types of Critique Partners; it’s worth a look.
-If the group you’re considering has any of theses people, be aware that things could take a turn for the worse if the group is not properly moderated.
+Writer’s Digest has an article listing the Top 10 Worst Types of Critique Partners.
+It’s worth a look.
+If the group you’re considering has any of these people, be aware that things could take a turn for the worse if the group is not properly moderated.

-In my own quest for better writing, I have encountered both bad advice and bad groups.
-To aid my future endeavors I combed the internet for articles on what to look for in a writing group and how successful groups are run.
-That information has been distilled down to a single sheet of paper, which I am sharing for the benefit of others, who like myself, are seeking a better writing group.
+Before founding the Palouse Writers Guild, I encountered both bad advice and bad groups.
+To aid my future endeavors, I combed the internet for articles on what to look for in writing groups and how successful groups are run.
+That information has been distilled down to a single sheet of paper, which I am sharing for the benefit of others, who like me, are seeking a better writing group.

 20 Questions for Critique Groups (PDF File)

 Many of the questions have no right or wrong answer, such as “Do they actually accomplish anything at the meetings?”
 If you are looking for a social group, then spending a lot of time in dedicated writing or critique wouldn’t be a good fit.
 Likewise, “What level are the writers?
 Published?
 Unpublished?
 Mixed levels?” has no right answer either.
-If you’ve never been published you may feel intimidated sitting among people who have already got a couple published novels under their belts and might be more comfortable in a group of your peers or a mixed level group.
+If you’ve never been published, you may feel intimidated sitting among people who’ve already got a couple published novels under their belts.
+If that’s the case, maybe you’d be more comfortable in a group of your peers or a mixed level group.